hopechong/alluxio/docs/en/ufs/GCS.md

 ## Setup

 Alluxio provides two ways to access GCS.
-GCS version 1 is implemented based on [jets3t](http://www.jets3t.org/) library which is design for AWS S3.
+GCS version 1 is implemented based on [jets3t](http://www.jets3t.org/) library which is designed for AWS S3.
 Thus, it only accepts Google cloud storage interoperability access/secret keypair which allows full access to all Google cloud storages inside a Google cloud project.
 No permission or access control can be placed on the interoperability keys.